turingschool/front-end-curriculum/lessons/redux-round-two.md

 Once our actions have been filtered through our Action Creator, we need a couple reducers to handle what that means in terms of updating our application's state.

-Let's take a second to think about what we need.
+We will need:
-  - We need something to handle our todos
+  - Something to handle our todos
-  - And something to deal with filters.
+  - Something to deal with filters.

-If a user wants to add a todo, we need an reducer that takes in the information from the ADD_TODO action and updates our state.
-Likewise with toggling a TODO as completed.

-For our filters, we need to set a default filter (maybe "show all?"), and then we need to toggle which status we want to display based on if a filter has been selected by a user.

-This means we want two reducers, which we will combine into a `rootReducer` in our next step.
+The todos reducer will handle the 'ADD_TODO' and 'TOGGLE_TODO' actions.
+The filters reducer will handle a default filter (probably "show all" of some sort), and the 'SET_FILTER' action.

 First, create the two reducers.